amigavision/AmigaVision/cd32/ReadMe.txt

 * **Speedball 2** — Does not have the iconic music of the original Amiga version, but new voice-over and great ambient soundscapes makes this a great 2-player experience.
 * **Super Skidmarks** — Great overhead racer.
 If you loved RC Pro-AM on Nintendo, you will love this.
 * **Superfrog** — Every system needs a mascot platformer, right?
 This game is arguably the one for Amiga.

-## Optional

-If you already had the previous AmigaVision CD32 support, you can delete the `_Consoles/Amiga CD32.mgl` file — it is no longer needed, and in fact will not do anything useful if you start it.

 ## Fun Facts